danielptv/messaging-simulation/README.md

 * **Controller.java:** Implements a simple REST endpoint for receiving confirmations and triggering orders.
 * **Service.java:** Sends order messages using Kafka.
 The methods are called by the controller.
 * **application.yml:** Configuration for spring-kafka and other important parameters.
-Parameterization enables this server to be a generic consumer with the consumer type being passed through an environment variable.

 **Consumer** ─ Receives messages from the queue and sends back confirmations to the respective producers.